biocommons/biocommons.github.io/docs/community.md

 * [biocommons-users](https://groups.google.com/g/biocommons-users)
   Discussion list for users to ask and answer questions about tools.

-#### Archived lists
+**Archived lists** are kept to preserve prior discussions.

 * [hgvs-discuss](https://groups.google.com/g/hgvs-discuss) **DEPRECATED**  Previously used to
-  discuss the hgvs package and preserved for prior disucssions.
+  discuss the hgvs package.

 ## Values

 *what motivates us?*

-- writing high-quality code and engaging in good engineering practices
+* writing high-quality code and engaging in good engineering practices
-- assume good intentions
+* assume good intentions
-- be transparent
+* be transparent
-- interoperability, think about the whole
+* interoperability, think about the whole
-- high quality
+* high quality
-- minimal friction / transparent process / minimal frustration
+* minimal friction / transparent process / minimal frustration
-- Roadmap planning
+* Roadmap planning
-- blocker elimination mechanism
+* blocker elimination mechanism
-- Key stakeholders / project decision-makers
+* Key stakeholders / project decision-makers
-- interoperability
+* interoperability
-- consistency
+* consistency
-- encourage contributions
+* encourage contributions
-- encourage input on directions
+* encourage input on directions
-- mentorship
+* mentorship
-- community of contributors
+* community of contributors
-- rewarding engagement
+* rewarding engagement

-- Lightweight process with a focus on outcomes
+* Lightweight process with a focus on outcomes
-- Reliable, high-quality, and clinical-grade software
+* Reliable, high-quality, and clinical-grade software
-- Coherency, consistency, predictability, principle of least surprise
+* Coherency, consistency, predictability, principle of least surprise
-- Interoperable software
+* Interoperable software
-- Mission and community
+* Mission and community
-- Mentorship and learning.
+* Mentorship and learning.
 Openness by default.
 Diversity.
-- Presumption of good intentions
+* Presumption of good intentions
-- Common practices and tools.
+* Common practices and tools.

 ## Norms

-- Work to improve our shared environment, not to fragment it.
+* Work to improve our shared environment, not to fragment it.
 Releasing competitive forks is incompatible with our shared purpose.
-- Disagree if you like, then align.
+* Disagree if you like, then align.
-- Similar code style, testing strategies, setup, deployment, packaging across all projects.
+* Similar code style, testing strategies, setup, deployment, packaging across all projects.